 It’s important to keep the balance between overburdening a potential target with too many requests and neglecting possible pitfalls.

 Due diligence serves like a radar, identifying potential risks while acquiring a company.
-Make sure that your diligence team understands the business objectives behind the acquisition.
+Make sure that you have a diligence team capable of understanding the expended business objectives behind the acquisition.
 This will help them determine the most important aspects and allow the team to prioritize them.
 The aspects possessing less value should be minimized or eliminated.
+They should analyze the company information, and investment case and based on the latest insights determine acquisition fit.

 Also, the due diligence team should determine the targeted combinational and transformational sources of value in deals.
 The common due diligence questions will address legal issues, taxes, accounting, sales, and corporate infrastructure.
 Most companies prefer to hire experienced professionals to perform this process.

-Other questions to consider during the due diligence phase
+Other questions to consider during the due diligence process

 - Have you assessed potential market changes?